aws-samples/media-analysis-policy-evaluation-framework/README.md

-# Video Extraction and Dynamic Analysis Framework
+# Media Analysis and Policy Evaluation Framework

 ## Table of Content